RevEngAI/reai-ghidra/README.md

 ## Installation

-The latest stable version of REAIT can be downloaded from the [Releases](https://github.com/revengai/reait-ghidra/releases/latest) page.
+The latest stable version of the RevEng.AI Toolkit for Ghidra can be downloaded from the [Releases](https://github.com/revengai/reait-ghidra/releases/latest) page.

 ### Loading the Plugin